 Be concrete.
 Tell us clearly and concisely which issues you want to address.
 It is helpful to know on what basis you are working – or what your hypotheses are based on – so please include references and sources!

 Be solution-oriented.
 Of course you have thought of solutions to the issues you want to solve.
 Make sure to clearly specify the technical means you want to use to reach this goal.

 Make sure your project is compliant with the law.
 If you want to work with existing datasets, you should explain where you can get the data from and that you are allowed to use it.

 Be realistic.
 Think about how much time you will be working on the project within the six-month funding period and calculate your working hours accordingly.
-Please also remember that only a maximum of 10 working hours per day can be estimated.
+Please also remember that the maximum amount of maximum working hours per day is 10.